-I wanted to share my experience with both the INNOCN 27M2V monitors and the new LG 27GR95UM since I’ve seen a lot of people on r/monitors – and I’ve been one of those people – speculating about the difference between the two.
+I wanted to share my experience with both the INNOCN 27M2V monitors and the new LG 27GR95UM (Amazon link here) since I’ve seen a lot of people on r/monitors – and I’ve been one of those people – speculating about the difference between the two.
 I took a lot of photos and have linked them in the IMGUR album of the INNOCN HDR vs the LG SDR; INNOCN HDR vs LG HDR; INNOCN SDR vs LG SDR; LG calibration test view.
 Both are 4K miniLED monitors with VESA HDR 1000 certification.
-To set the stage with my PC specs, which should handle multiple 4K displays with zero problems.
+To set the stage, here are my PC specs, which should handle multiple 4K displays with zero problems.

 INNOCN 27M2V